Opentrons/opentrons/api/docs/v2/index.rst

 The design goal of this API is to make code readable and easy to understand.
 A protocol, in its most basic form:

-1. Tells Python to load the Opentrons Protocol API.
-2. Provides some information about who made the protocol and what it is for.
+1. Provides some information about who made the protocol and what it is for.
-3. Tells the robot where to find labware, pipettes, and (optionally) hardware modules.
+2. Tells the robot where to find labware, pipettes, and (optionally) hardware modules.
-4. Commands the robot to manipulate its attached hardware.
+3. Commands the robot to manipulate its attached hardware.

 For example, if we wanted to have the OT-2 transfer liquid from well A1 to well B1 on a plate, our protocol would look like: